Alba Party: Councillors

 Following Salmond's announcement, eleven councillors had joined the party by the end of March 2021.
 All eleven had been elected as SNP candidates, though three had already left that party.
 This included three councillors on Aberdeenshire Council and two on North Lanarkshire Council.

 Alba nominated 111 candidates for the 2022 Scottish local elections, including the 13 incumbent councillors who were elected as members of other parties before joining Alba.
 None were elected.

 In October 2023, Chris Cullen, a councillor in South Ayrshire Council defected from the SNP to Alba.

 In March 2024, Karl Rosie became the party's second councillor when he also defected to Alba.
 He had been elected in Thurso and North West Caithness on The Highland Council and had left the SNP the previous month to sit as an independent.
+In December 2025 he resigned from Alba and became a member of the Highland Independents group.